mrochon/b2csamples/Policies/PersistCustomAttr/Readme.md

 You can add new attributes using similar definition.
 You will then need to add appropriate *Input-/Output-/Persisted-Claim* wherever there is currently a reference to the *extension_LoyaltyId*

+Use the [B2C IEF setup web service](https://aka.ms/b2csetup) to get get the required ids of the B2C extensions app.
+If you are using the IefPolicies PS module, the service gives these attributes ready for pasting into the conf.json file.